 Here is a practical, yet beautiful combination- a bath mat specifically designed for high moisture areas that remains on the side of the tub/shower when not in use, along with a regular woven rug in front of the sink.

 Skip the mat or rug in front of the toilet.
-Without going into the dirty details, soft surfaces are more difficult to keep clean than hard surfaces.
+Without going into the dirty details, soft surfaces are more difficult to keep clean than hard surfaces (especially if your wax ring leaks).

 How to Choose Bathroom Lighting Fixtures